 Facet Joint Synovial Cyst

 (Juxta-articular cyst).
 Rounded posterolateral extradural cyst, extending from facet joint, associated with degenerative disease.
 Associated with spondylolisthesis and abnormal facet joint movement.
-Most are synovial cysts, some are ganglion cysts (with connective tissue capsule).
+Most are synovial cysts (from tear of synovium), some are ganglion cysts (with connective tissue capsule).
 Most lumbar (esp L4/5 or L5/S1).
 Occasionally haemorrhage causing acute symptoms.
 May contain gas or wall calcification.

 Upward protrusion of odontoid peg into infratentorial space.
 McGregor’s line extends from posterior hard palate to undersurface occiput; Chamberlain’s line extends from hard palate to mid opisthion; dens should not extend >5mm or half its height above these lines.
 Caused by Paget disease, rickets, fibrous dysplasia, osteogenesis imperfecta, hyperparathyroidism, osteomalacia, achondroplasia, cleidocranial dysplasia, Morquio syndrome, RA.
 Basilar impression = when cause is from bone-softening disease.